4 Wheel Drive

 This symbol with the open circles is used in Australia and New Zealand to indicate only that the 4-wheel Drive system has been engaged.
 In North America, the same symbol is usually used to indicate a problem with an All-wheel Drive system, although Chevrolet has begun using it to also indicate the system is engaged.
 Click here for more.

-General Motors uses an indicator for five possible choices.
+General Motors vehicles use an indicator for five possible choices.
 Their system can be set to AUTO (automatic (AUTO), 4 high (HI), 4 LOW, 2 wheel drive (2WD) and finally N (or NEUTRAL in yellow/amber), seen below, if it is left in neutral.
 This final setting is useful as a warning if it has been left in neutral accidently.
 It indicates that nothing is engaged.
 The vehicle could roll away and won’t move if placed into gear!

 In all cases, the various 4-wheel drive systems are choices that can be made by the driver using either a lever or buttons.
 If the system will allow a different selection, or if a 4×2 indicator remains illuminated, contact your dealer or authorized service center immediately.
 Driving will be possible, but only at reduced speed.